adiwg/mdEditor-doc/record/edit/record-funding.md

 ---

 **Start and End date** refer to when the money was allocated and distributed.
 The entire duration of spending should be reflected in the time period chosen.
-The time period_ _can entered as _start date only, end date only_, or both.
+The time period_ _can be entered as _start date only_, _end date only_, or _start and end date_.

 > ![](/assets/NoteSmall.png) If you use start and end date, it will calculate fiscal year off the end date.